-appropriate law Call police. notify the the Dial 911 to Fully cooperate enforcement authorities. with the officers responding to the accident.
+Call the police.
+Dial 911 to notify the appropriate law enforcement authorities.
+Fully cooperate with the officers responding to the accident.
 Give the police officer the personal information that you need to exchange with the other driver.
 If the accident occurs on private property, such as in a parking lot, you will need to exchange information with the other driver yourself (see next step).